Offer of important position for Jokowi after he is no longer considered a cadre by the PDI-P - ExBulletin

 However, Idrus does not yet know what position Jokowi will occupy if he joins Golkar.

-“Yes, the process is further and Pak Airlangga has already stated that if Pak Jokowi officially joins Golkar then there will be several honorable positions,” said Idrus in the Menteng area, Jakarta, Thursday (25/4/2024).
+“Yes, the process is further and Pak Airlangga has already stated that if Pak Jokowi officially joins Golkar then there will be several honorable positions,” said Idrus in Menteng, Jakarta, Thursday (25/4/2024).

+However, according to Idrus, the honorable position he was talking about could be that of party chairman or chairman of the advisory council.

 |